isomerpages/gb-assist/_browse-all-solutions-Fleet-Safety-and-Fleet-Management-System/Fleet-Safety-Management-System.md

 When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
 Here are three SSG-approved courses to start with:

-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Digitalisation-Transformation-Transportation-Management'  target='_blank' rel='noopener'>1.
-Digitalisation and Transformation of Transportation Management</a><br>
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2020503728'  target='_blank' rel='noopener'>1.
+Apply Workplace Safety and Health in Logistics and Transportation</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/WSQ-Perform-Delivery-Operations-2'  target='_blank' rel='noopener'>2.
-WSQ Perform Delivery Operations</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Transport-Operations-2'  target='_blank' rel='noopener'>3.
-Transport Operations</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Digitalisation-Transformation-Transportation-Management'  target='_blank' rel='noopener'>1.
-Digitalisation and Transformation of Transportation Management</a><br>
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2020513528'  target='_blank' rel='noopener'>2.
+Digitalisation and Transformation of Transportation Management </a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/WSQ-Perform-Delivery-Operations-2'  target='_blank' rel='noopener'>2.
-WSQ Perform Delivery Operations</a><br>
-<a href='https://courses.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/Transport-Operations-2'  target='_blank' rel='noopener'>3.
+<a href='https://sfec.enterprisejobskills.gov.sg/Course_Internet/CourseDetail/?CoursesReferenceNumber=TGS-2019504063'  target='_blank' rel='noopener'>3.
 Transport Operations</a><br>

 ## Pre-Approved Solutions